-During fiscal 2022, Messrs.
-Hunhoff and Dusek were covered by a broad-based employee severance program that provided executives with a lump sum payment of 26 weeks of pay, plus one week of pay per year of service, with a 12-month cap.
+During fiscal 2023, Mr. Hunhoff and Mr. Griffith were covered by a broad-based employee severance program that provides executives with a lump sum payment of 26 weeks of pay, plus one week of pay per year of service, with a 12-month cap, in the event their position is eliminated.

-The severance pay that the Named Executive Officers would have been entitled to had they been terminated by us without cause or terminated their employment for "good reason," in each case, as of the last business day of fiscal 2022 is as follows:
+The severance pay that the Named Executive Officers would have been entitled to in the specific events noted above, in each case, as of the last business day of fiscal 2023 is as follows: